-Ritual – Our committee works in conjunction with the Rabbi and Cantor to provide spiritual and meaningful weekly services and special services such as Purim, Passover, Simchat Torah and the High Holidays.
+Ritual – Our committee works in conjunction with the Rabbi to provide spiritual and meaningful weekly services and special services such as Purim, Passover, Simchat Torah and the High Holidays.
 We provide support to B’nai Mitzvah families and the B’nai Mitzvah chair.
 We provide gabbiem for services, Torah readers and the chanting of Haftorah.
 We have run a class to learn how to be a Gabbi and plan on providing classes for learning how to chant from the Torah and how to lead specific parts of a service.
 We encourage congregants to come and join us as we support the Synagogue!

 Tikkun Olam – Tikkun Olam (Repair of the World) is an important value of the Temple Beth Torah community.
 We strive to integrate both Tzdekah and Tikkun Olam into our religious school, our Temple activities and our community work.
 Our children collect Tzdekah every Sunday and select charities in which to donate the money.
 Our Temple members have contributed needed food and other services to the Family Table Program, Holliston Food Pantry and Project Just Because.
 We also participate in the Community Supper the first Sunday of each month in Milford and support Family Promise, an organization that helps homeless families get back on their feet.
 In addition, our B’nai Mitzvah candidates do a Mitzvah Project.